Denison University: Campus

 The campus size is about 1,100 acre.
 This includes a 400 acre biological reserve just east of campus, where professors of sciences, such as geology and biology, can hold class.
 The Denison Golf Club at Granville, an 18-hole course designed by Donald Ross, is just 0.4 mile from the academic campus and was donated to the university in 2014.
 In 2013, the university purchased and renovated the historic Granville Inn.

 The first building in the "Greater Denison" plan, Swasey Chapel, was built at the center of the campus.
 The chapel seats 990 and plays host to notable campus events such as baccalaureate services, lectures, concerts, and academic award convocations.

-There are 18 academic buildings on campus.
-Knapp Hall, built in 1968, houses humanities and social sciences majors such as Black Studies, Sociology/Anthropology, Educational Studies, Women and Gender Studies, Religion, Political Science, and Philosophy.
-Ebaugh Laboratories is dedicated to chemistry.
-Fellows Hall houses the foreign language departments, as well as History, Classics and International Studies.
-Also in this building is the Center for Off-Campus Study.
-50% of Denison students study abroad during their junior year.
-Samson Talbot Hall is home to the biology department.
-Higley Hall, which was once known as the Doane Life Sciences Building, is home to Denison's two most popular majors: Economics and Communication.
-Olin Science Hall contains the astronomy, computer science, geosciences, physics, and mathematics majors.
-Barney-Davis Hall, one of the oldest academic buildings on campus, holds classes for English majors, Environmental Studies majors, and houses the Denison Writing Center, which provides free tutoring on any academic paper.